book-openKey Concepts

 Workflows

 Sequences of steps that automate business logic.
-Must be created first, then linked via a Workflow Execution Tool.
+Workflows must be created first, then linked using a Workflow Execution Tool.

-Example: “Check product availability → calculate delivery time → return result to user.”
+Example: “Check product availability → calculate delivery time → return result to the user.”

 MCP (Managed Connector Provider)

-Native integrations with external apps.
+Native integrations with external applications.
 Require a Connection (OAuth or API Key) to activate.

 Examples: